-Let's pick it up here in Matthew 18:21-and this is given on the heels of how to handle problems between one another and so forth.
-Verse 21-this is always the question: "Then Peter came to Him and said, 'Lord, how often shall my brother sin against me and I forgive him?
-Until seven times?'....
-[And I imagine Peter thought he was being pretty generous-you know, seven times!] ...Jesus said to him, 'I do not say to you until seven times, but until seventy times seven'" (vs 21-22).
-So he comes and he asks forgiveness.
+Matt.
+18 is given on the heels of how to handle problems between one another and so forth, this is always the question:

+Matthew 18:21: "Then Peter came to Him and said, 'Lord, how often shall my brother sin against me and I forgive him?
+Until seven times?"
+I imagine Peter thought he was being pretty generous!

+Verse 22: "Jesus said to him, 'I do not say to you until seven times, but until seventy times seven."

+He comes and he asks forgiveness.
 How often should I do it?
-Well if his repentance toward you is sincere, or the mistake was something that was inadvertent and he asks for forgiveness, you forgive him how many ever times necessary until he's able to change and overcome.
+Well, if his repentance toward you is sincere, or the mistake was something that was inadvertent and he asks for forgiveness, you forgive him how ever many times necessary until he's able to change and overcome.
 That's what it's talking about here.

-So then he gives a very important parable.
-Now, before we go there, let's come back to Matthew 6:14 and read the rest of it here that's important-we'll come back here to Matt.
-18 in just a minute.
-"For if...
-[Now there it is: 'if'-the condition is upon us.
-So it is a choice, it is an attitude, and sometimes it's hard.
-Sometimes it is difficult, especially in a repetitive situation, over and over again.] ...if you forgive men their trespasses, your heavenly Father will also forgive you....
-[And we're going to see that's an important key thing.] ...But if you do not forgive men their trespasses, neither will your Father forgive your trespasses" (vs

-14-15).
-And of course, there needs to be repentance!
+Then Jesus gives a very important parable.
+Before we go there:

+Matthew 6:14: "For if..."
+The condition is upon us!
+It is a choice, an attitude, and sometimes it's hard, sometimes it is difficult, especially in a repetitive situation, over and over again.

+"...if you forgive men their trespasses, your heavenly Father will also forgive you.... [we're going to see that's an important key thing] ...But if you do not forgive men their trespasses, neither will your Father forgive your trespasses" (vs 14-15).
+There needs to be repentance!

-Now let's come back to Matthew 18, and we have the whole thing here.
-Now remember, Jesus made payment for all of our sins.
-And when we sin we're indebted to God because we've transgressed His laws, His commandments, and so forth.
-So Matthew 18:23: "Therefore, the Kingdom of Heaven is compared to a man, a certain king, who would take account with his servants.
-And after he began to reckon, there was brought to him one debtor who owed him ten thousand talents....
-[Well, today that would be in millions of dollars.] ...But since he did not have anything to pay, his lord commanded him to be sold, and his wife and children, and all that he had, and payment to be made.
-Because of this, the servant fell down and worshiped him, saying, 'Lord, have patience with me, and I will pay you all.'....
-[So he wasn't trying to ensconce and get away with it.
-Now here's forgiveness above and beyond.
+Remember, Jesus made payment for all of our sins.
+When we sin we're indebted to God because we've transgressed His laws, His commandments, and so forth.

+Matthew 18:23: "Therefore, the Kingdom of Heaven is compared to a man, a certain king, who would take account with his servants.
+And after he began to reckon, there was brought to him one debtor who owed him ten thousand talents" (vs 23-24).
+Today that would be in millions of dollars!

+Verse 25: "But since he did not have anything to pay, his lord commanded him to be sold, and his wife and children, and all that he had, and payment to be made.
+Because of this, the servant fell down and worshiped him, saying, 'Lord, have patience with me, and I will pay you all'" (vs 25-26).

+He wasn't trying to ensconce and get away with it.
+Here's forgiveness above and beyond.
 And after all, when that's compared to when we understand that our sins crucified Christ, remember what Peter told the Israelites?
 He said, 'YOU have crucified the Holy One.'
-So this brings that factor into it there.] ...And being moved with compassion...
-[Mercy, compassion, forgiveness] ... the lord of that servant released him, and forgave him the debt" (vs 23-27).
+So, this brings that factor into it there.

+Verse 27: "And being moved with compassion... [mercy, compassion, forgiveness] ...the lord of that servant released him, and forgave him the debt."

-Now this has to do with our attitude when God forgives us.
-And we all want to be forgiven don't we?
-Because that's in the prayer every day: 'forgive me, O Lord.'
+This has to do with our attitude when God forgives us.
+We all want to be forgiven, because that's in the prayer everyday: 'forgive me, O Lord.'

-"Then that servant went out and found one of his fellow servants, who owed him a hundred silver coins...
-[A pitiful, little amount compared to what he owed.
+Verse 28: "Then that servant went out and found one of his fellow servants, who owed him a hundred silver coins..."
+A pitiful, little amount compared to what he owed!

 Instead of taking him and saying, 'Look, I just had wonderful thing happen to me.
-I owed 10,000 talents and it was ALL forgiven.
+I owed 10,000 talents and it was all forgiven.
 Now you only owe me a 100 silver coins.
 I forgive you.'
-No, he didn't do that!] ...and after seizing him, he choked him, saying 'Pay me what you owe.'
-As a result, his fellow servant fell down at his feet and pleaded with him, saying, 'Have patience with me, and I will pay you everything'" (vs 23-29).
+No, he didn't do that!

+"...and after seizing him, he choked him, saying 'Pay me what you owe.'
+As a result, his fellow servant fell down at his feet and pleaded with him, saying, 'Have patience with me, and I will pay you everything'" (vs 28-29).